 (h) To create committees, including the Board Executive Committee, to facilitate the functioning of the GSA-UW.
 Board may specify the duties, powers, and responsibilities of such Board committees.

 5.5.0 Attendance.
 Attendance is restricted to Board members.
 Anyone with permission of the Chair may attend the meeting.
 Anyone, with permission of the Chair may make a 5-minute presentation to the Board on an issue of concern.
 The Board may vote to go into confidential session and exclude all non-directors from the meeting.
 The Chair may unilaterally move the meeting into confidential session only to discuss the need for an extended confidential session.

 5.6.0 Voting.
 Questions arising at any meeting of Directors shall be decided by a majority of votes.
-In case of an equality of votes, the Chairperson, in addition to his original vote, shall have a second or casting vote.
+In case of an equality of votes, the Chair, in addition to their original vote, shall have a second or casting vote.
 All votes at such meetings shall be taken by ballot if so demanded by any Director present, but if no demand were made, the vote shall be taken in the usual way by assent or dissent.
-A declaration by the Chairperson that a resolution has been carried and an entry to that effect in the minutes shall be admissible in evidence as prima facie proof of the number or proportion of the votes recorded in favour of or against such resolution.
-In the absence of the Chairperson, a Director may perform his duties as the Board may from time to time appoint for the purpose.
+A declaration by the Chair that a resolution has been carried and an entry to that effect in the minutes shall be admissible in evidence as prima facie proof of the number or proportion of the votes recorded in favour of or against such resolution.
+In the absence of the Chair, a Director may perform their duties as the Board may from time to time appoint for the purpose.

 6.1.0 Appointment of Officers.
 The Board shall appoint the Officers of the GSA-UW.

-6.1.1 Officers to be Members Officers of the GSA-UW must be graduate student members of the GSA-UW, except for the Corporate Secretary and Treasurer, who may be appointed to a full time staff of the GSA-UW.
+6.1.1 Officers to be Members Officers of the GSA-UW must be graduate student members of the GSA-UW, except for the Corporate Secretary and Treasurer, who may be a full time staff member of the GSA-UW.

-b.)
-The Board shall appoint the following officers: Chief Returning Officer (CRO), Corporate Secretary, and Treasurer.
+(b) The Board shall appoint the following officers: Chief Returning Officer (CRO), Corporate Secretary, and Treasurer.
 Directors who intend to run for re-election must recuse themselves from voting and discussion on the motion to appoint the CRO.

-d.)
-The President, is a director by virtue of their office, in lieu of election.
+(d) The President, is a director of their office, in lieu of election.